 Luigi was first seen a few years later in 1985 after they were able to change the color palette a bit.
 While identical in structure and appearance, they decided to make him into a new playable Mario Brothers character post-wild success.

 Okay, so with any good story in any game, there’s a love interest.
 We’ve seen this virtually every video game, whether they directly mention it or not.
 In this game series, the plumber is trying to save the Princess, correct?
 So, who’s Luigi’s love interest?
 Miss Daisy herself.
 Although not in as many games as the brothers and peach, Princess Daisy has been seen in over 56 games.
 Princess Daisy was first seen in 1989, four years after her lover made his debut.
-Hailing as a princess from Sarasaland, outside of the infamous Mushroom kingdom, she’s in the same situation as Princess Peach – she’s been kidnapped by a character from Mario Bros named Tatanga.
+Hailing as a princess from Sarasaland, outside of the infamous Mushroom kingdom, she’s in the same situation as Princess Peach – she’s been kidnapped by one of the other Mario characters named Tatanga.

 Along their forty-year journey, the Mario brothers have met a lot of people on the way – dozens, if you will.
-In this journey, they meet more than Peach and Daisy; they meet Yoshi and friends, Rosalina, Bowser, Waluigi and his sidekick, and many more.
+In this journey, they meet more than Peach and Daisy; they meet other Mario characters including Yoshi and friends, Rosalina, Bowser, Waluigi and his sidekick, and many more.

 If you’ve ever played the second Super Mario Galaxy, you’d know that the Cosmic Witch has a striking resemblance to Rosalina, but she doesn’t appear until later on when Mario is done defeating the rude creature Bowser himself.
-She’s also noted as an unlockable Mario character in the Mario Bros WiiU game: Super Mario 3D World.
+She’s also noted as one of the unlockable Mario characters in the Mario Bros WiiU game: Super Mario 3D World.

 Toad and Toadette

 Toadette is the female version of Toad (duh), and makes an appearance in a plethora of spin-off games that Mario has been featured in.
 These games include Mario Kart, and Mario Party.
 If you’ve ever played Mario Kart: Double Dast!
 On Gamecube, you might have seen her as Toad’s counterpart in their racing adventures.
-Those who have dabbled into Mario Party6 or 8 have seen Toadette as a non-playable Mario character.
+Those who have dabbled into Mario Party6 or 8 have seen Toadette as one of the non-playable Mario characters.
 It wasn’t until Mario Party 10 where you could actually unlock Toadette and begin using her as a playable Mario Brothers character.

 Notable as Donkey Kong’s friend, Diddy Kong is also seen in Mario games.
 However, Donkey Kong is who Mario needs to thank.
 Since Mario originally first appeared in a Donkey Kong game, and blew up from there, Donkey Kong is an important Mario character.
 Also an anthromorphic, Donkey Kong is a type of gorilla that has been seen in numerous franchises across the board in both DK and Mario.
 Being one of his first opponents in the entire game series, he has remained a pivotal character for Mario, and is playable in quite a few spin offs include Super Smash Bros and Mario Kart.
 You may also recognize him from their battle games such as Mario vs. Donkey Kong.